kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 workload controllers (such as `Job`, `LWS`, `JobSet`, or `RayJob`) should express their scheduling requirements to utilize these features.

-For example, in the recent [KEP-5547] (Job Integration), we intentionally bypassed the user-facing API design challenge.
+For example, in the first alpha release of [KEP-5547] (Job Integration), we intentionally bypassed the user-facing API design challenge.
 Instead, the integration automatically creates a `PodGroup` with a hardcoded Gang policy under specific conditions (e.g., for fully parallel static indexed Jobs).
 While this unblocked initial adoption, it is fundamentally insufficient.
 Users have diverse use cases and